 - ⅓ cup sesame oil toasted (see link below)

 - 1 Tablespoon lime juice or apple cider vinegar

 - 1 Tablespoon fish sauce Red Boat brand (see link below)

-- 1 Tablespoon fermented soy sauce or coconut amino acids (see links below)
+- 1 Tablespoon soy sauce real fermented OR coconut amino acids (see links below)

 - 2 cloves garlic minced or crushed

-- 2 teaspoons coconut sugar* or maple syrup or raw honey (*omit for Whole30)
+- 2 teaspoons coconut sugar* or maple syrup or raw honey (*omit for Whole30 if desired)